pyinvoke/invoke/sites/www/faq.rst

 My task's first argument isn't showing up in ``--help``!
 --------------------------------------------------------

-Make sure your task isn't :ref:`contextualized <concepts-context>` unexpectedly!
-Put another way, this problem pops up if you're using `@ctask
-<invoke.tasks.ctask>` and forget to define an initial context argument for
+This problem pops up if you forget to define an initial context argument for your task.
-your task.

 For example, can you spot the problem in this sample task file?

 ::

-    from invoke import ctask as task
+    from invoke import task

     @task
     def build(ctx, where, clean=False):